-Following his graduation from Wash.
-U. Law, Jeff served as a law clerk on the Missouri Court of Appeals.
-Subsequently, Jeff entered private practice as a chapter 11 bankruptcy attorney in the District of Delaware (which is the busiest district in the country for chapter 11 business-filers, handling more than double the number of cases filed in the Manhattan and Los Angeles).
-In this role, Jeff represented business clients in numerous multi-million- and multi-billion-dollar litigations in cases such as the bankruptcies of Washington Mutual and The Chicago Tribune.
-Prior to returning to St. Louis, Jeff also served as a Deputy Attorney General in the securities unit of the Delaware Department of Justice, under then Attorney General Joseph R. (“Beau”) Biden, III.
+Following his graduation from the Washington University School of Law, Prof. Drobish served as a law clerk on the Missouri Court of Appeals, then entered private practice as a chapter 11 bankruptcy attorney in the District of Delaware.
+In this role, Prof. Drobish represented business clients in mega-cases such as the bankruptcies of Washington Mutual and The Chicago Tribune companies.
+Prior to returning to St. Louis, Prof. Drobish also served as a Deputy Attorney General in the securities unit of the Delaware Department of Justice under Attorney General Joseph R. (“Beau”) Biden, III.
 This work included first-chair representation of the Attorney General in trial and appellate courts.

-While a law student, Jeff served as a Notes Editor on the Washington University Law Review and received distinctions for written and oral advocacy in the Wiley Rutledge Moot Court Competition.
-Prior to law school, and after graduating with honors from the Smeal College of Business at Penn State, Jeff worked as a pricing manager at CitiMortgage, Inc., in O’Fallon, Missouri.
-When not on campus, Jeff enjoys playing guitar (poorly), camping in the wilderness, shooting and editing D-SLR photographs, and winning Nerf-dart wars with his children.
+While a law student, Prof. Drobish served as a Notes Editor on the Washington University Law Review and received distinctions for written and oral advocacy in the Wiley Rutledge Moot Court Competition.
+Prior to law school, Prof. Drobish worked as a pricing manager at CitiMortgage, Inc., in O’Fallon, Missouri.
+When not on campus, Prof. Drobish enjoys spending time with his children, Wesley and Nora.

 • Washington University School of Law, J.D., cum laude (May 2008)

 • Smeal College of Business & Schreyer Honors College, Penn State University (University Park, PA), B.S. in Business Management, with honors (May 2003)